Behavior

 Frequently Asked Questions

 Here are some of the most common questions we see from owners about their dogs’ staring.
-If you don’t see yours here, ask us in our comments!
+If you don’t see yours here, respond in the comments!

 Why Does My Dog Stare At Me While I Eat?